 Milwaukee is situated on one of the largest fresh water bodies in the world - Lake Michigan and the rivers that feed into it.
 This amenity provides many opportunities for recreation and commerce.
 Protecting our lakes is critical for the city and for the region.
 Citizens, business, and government must take individual and community responsibility for keeping our lake and rivers clean.

-NEW!
-Green Infrastructure GIS Tool The City of Milwaukee's Green Infrastructure GIS planning tool is now publicly available at .
-This tool is available to storm water professionals and students engaged in community planning.
+The City of Milwaukee's Green Infrastructure GIS Tool is publicly available.
 Through open data sharing, the goal is to facilitate the advancement of green infrastructure planning in the City of Milwaukee, and ultimately, make the City more sustainable and resilient.

 For all Map Milwaukee applications, please visit the Map Milwaukee page on the City's website.